CF Estrela dos Amadores: Recent history

 Later in the year (2017), Estrela dos Amadores celebrated its 25th year of its foundation.

 Estrela dos Amadores started the 2017–18 Premier Division with a 1–0 win over the previous season's champion AJAC, a two-goal draw with Beira Mar was followed.
-Estrela dos Amadores had the same goals with Flor Jovem, 12, third in the region, they werefifth place with 3 wins and 2 draws.
+Estrela dos Amadores had the same goals with Flor Jovem, 12, third in the region, they were fifth place with 3 wins and 2 draws.
 On January 20, Estrelas dos Amadores made a 1–0 win over Desportivo da Calheta and shared the points with Beira Mar and Grémio Nhagar, they had 13 goals scored.
 A goal draw with AJAC was next followed by a win over Beira Mar and then a loss to Grémio Nhagar.
 The club was fifth and had 18 points, also they had 5 wins shared with Scorpion Vermelho, Flor Jovem, São Lourenço and Grémio Nhagar.
 At round 14, they suffered their third straight loss and was seventh, and has the same wins with Varandinha, a round later, they also had the same wins with Flor Jovem and São Lourenço but had 21 points.
 The club recently defeated Benfica Santa Cruz before a sufferable loss to Scorpion Vermelho.
 Estrela dos Amadores played at home field with Varandinha and ended in a two-goal draw, the club is seventh, and has 20 goals sharing Flor Jovem and AJAC.